USEPA/Critical_Infrastructure_Tool/README.md

 ## Required Software Installations
 - [Python 3.7 or more recent] (https://www.python.org/downloads/)
   - Used for development of the tool
-  - Will need the following
+  - Will need the following packages:
+	- pyinstaller
+	- os
+	- pandas
+	- json
+	- sys
+	- requests
+	- urllib
+	- urllib.request
+	- subprocess
+	- shutil
+  - pip install <package> after downloading Python

 - [ArcGIS Pro] (https://pro.arcgis.com/en/pro-app/latest/get-started/download-arcgis-pro.htm)
   - Used for the GIS capabilities.
 The Python tool can be run separately, if ArcGIS is not available.